6 Ways to Celebrate Black History Month in Chicago Using Movement and Stories

 Buy books for the challenge on Bookshop.org and join the challenge via Storygraph.

-3. Join Black Girls Run and Fleet Feet’s Share the Run Challenge
+3. Join Black Girls Run’s x Saucony’s x Fleet Feet’s Share the Run Challenge

-Fleet Feet, Saucony, and Black Girls Run teamed up again to host the Share the Run Challenge, a chance to “collectively walk or run 24,902 miles—enough to circle the globe—while inspiring our communities to make fitness and healthy living a priority.”
+Fleet Feet, Saucony, and Black Girls Run teamed up again to host the Share the Run Challenge, a chance to run or walk 50 miles in 50 days while inspiring our communities to make fitness and healthy living a priority.
 Participants have the option to donate to Black Girls Run, and besides the benefits of joining a collective challenge and giving back to a good cause, you’ll also be entered to win prizes and get Fleet Feet Rewards.

-Sign up here and read more on Fleet Feet’s website.
+Sign up and read more on Fleet Feet’s website.

-Read & Run Chicago guide and founder of the L.Y.D.
-Foundation Chris Smith is nearly midway through his Ten in Ten Challenge, a 10-month challenge to run one marathon every month for 10 months to raise money for his foundation’s important work.
+Read & Run Chicago facilitator and founder of the L.Y.D.
+Foundation Chris Smith just kicked off his Ten in Ten Challenge, a 10-month challenge to run one marathon every month for 10 months to raise money for his foundation’s important work.

 Chris knows about the importance of stories and movement.
-Last year, Chris and I hosted a three-part series inspired by The Warmth of Other Suns by Isabel Wilkerson, in which we traced the story of Ida Mae Gladney, from her roots in Chickasaw County, Mississippi to Chicago and her witness to the city’s changing landscape over her lifetime.
+In 2023, Chris and I hosted a three-part series inspired by The Warmth of Other Suns by Isabel Wilkerson, in which we traced the story of Ida Mae Gladney, from her roots in Chickasaw County, Mississippi to Chicago and her witness to the city’s changing landscape over her lifetime.

 Chris was born and raised on the South Side of Chicago.
 The idea for L.Y.D. started over 15 years ago when he wanted to create a youth mentoring program that mimicked one from his youth to foster a sense of community in the young men and women in underserved communities.
 It finally came to fruition during the pandemic.
 L.Y.D.
 Is all about promoting health, financial and mental wellness.
 From youth mentoring, mental health advocacy, financial literacy, sports camps, college scholarships, fresh food initiatives, senior outreach and back to school giveaways, L.Y.D. wants to serve underserved communities in as many ways as possible.
 Through partnerships with other organizations, the flagship “Running for Something” campaign and community outreach, we aim to help create a more equitable society.

 Donate to the L.Y.D.
-Foundation here and read more about the Ten in Ten Challenge on Fleet Feet’s website.
+Foundation here and read more about the 48 in 24 on Instagram.

 5. Run a Self-Guided Route Inspired by South Side Girls by Dr. Marcia Chatelain